EDUCATOR WELL-BEING STIPEND INITIATIVE

 Finally, we believe that our journeys are best supported by a community that values and prioritizes well-being.

-What is well-being?
-R2B uses the field of positive psychology's well-being theory (not just happiness) to define what it means to be well.
-The goal of this well-being theory (called PERMA) is to increase flourishing for the individual by increasing Positive emotion, Engagement, positive Relationships, Meaning, and Accomplishment.
-R2B has also added Somatics to this well-being model because we believe that our body (how we use it, what we put into it, how we care for it) is essential to our well-being.
-This makes for an updated model name of "PERMAS".
+R2B references the field of positive psychology's well-being theory (called PERMA) to define what it means to be well.
+PERMA suggests that individuals will flourish by increasing Positive emotion, Engagement, positive Relationships, Meaning, and Accomplishment.
+R2B has also added Somatics to this well-being theory because we believe that our body (how we use it, what we put into it, how we care for it) is essential to our well-being.

 Think about how PERMAS shows up in your life when taking action to improve your well-being.